HandsOnDataViz/book/docs/HandsOnDataViz.md

 proceed (on a Mac, click *Open*).

 Your default system browser should open, like shown in Figure
-<a href="#fig:tabula-welcome">1</a>.
+<a href="#fig:tabula-welcome">5</a>.
 The URL will be something like
-`http://127.0.0.1:8080/`, meaning the software is running on your local machine.
+`http://127.0.0.1:8080/`, meaning Tabula is running on your local machine.
 127.0.0.1, also known as `localhost`, is the hostname for your machine. `8080` is called port (it’s okay if you see a different port—most likely because 8080 was taken by some other program running on your computer).
 If for any reason you decide to use a different browser, just copy-paste the URL.

-TODO: this sentence seems out of place, perhaps due to a mistaken copy-and-paste?

-Figure <a href="#fig:design-principles-color">14</a> shows some good and bad examples of color use.

 <img src="images/04-clean/tabula-welcome.png" alt="Tabula welcome page."  />
 <p class="caption">
-Figure 1: Tabula welcome page.
+Figure 5: Tabula welcome page.
 </p>

 ### Load a PDF and Autodetect Tables

-TODO: please add a sample text-based PDF with numbers to extract to make it easier for users to try out
+For the demonstration, we will use an official PDF document with Covid-19 cases and deaths in Connecticut as of May 31, 2020.
+Such PDFs are published by Connecticut Department of Public Health daily during the pandemic.
+If you want to use this file, you can download it [from here](data/ct-dph-covid-2020-05-31.pdf).

 1. Select the PDF you want to extract data from by clicking the blue *Browse…* button.